nettings/medianet/README.md

 # [mn] medianet

-The [mn] media**net** distribution is a derivative of Debian Linux/RaspiOS.
+The [**mn**] media**net** distribution is a derivative of Debian Linux/RaspiOS.
-It was created to turn Raspberry Pis into reliable media players, signal processors, and streaming endpoints.
+It was created to turn Raspberry Pis into reliable headless and unattended media players, signal processors, and streaming endpoints, to be used in art installations, theatrical performances, and home entertainment.

 The audio signal chain is built around the JACK Audio Connection Kit, complemented with the mod-host to run LV2 plugins, the zita-njbridge to provide clock decoupled uncompressed network audio streaming, and many other open-source audio tools.
+In addition to the audio focus, there are some video streaming features based on gstreamer and libcamera.

-The system is designed to run headless and unattended, and to be controlled via SSH.
+The system is designed to be controlled over the network via SSH.

-All parts of the audio signal chain are run as systemd services, and in the unlikely event that one process crashes, it will be restarted automatically and its JACK connections re-established.
+All parts of the audio signal chain and other media features are run as systemd services, and in the unlikely event that one process crashes, it will be restarted automatically and its JACK connections re-established.

 System-critical partitions (`/boot` and `/`) are mounted read-only during normal operation, so the system will tolerate hard shutdowns well.

 ## Changes in RaspiOS "Bookworm"

-> This is a quite fresh port to the latest RaspiOS based on Debian
-> Bookworm.
-It is now deploying correctly and should have the same
-> level of functionality with the example configuration.
-> Additionally, it has vastly better video performance and a much
-> simplified, faster and more robust JACK connection management.

 ### /boot is now /boot/firmware
 The bootfs partition is now mounted under /boot/firmware, which means that